The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - 日本語: vCenter Serverで使用しているデータベースから古いデータのパージについて (2014792)

-Note: The external links in this article were correct as of August 19, 2013.
+Note: The external links present this article were correct as of May 28, 2014.
 If you find a link is broken, provide feedback and a VMware employee will update the link.

 - Reducing the size of the vCenter Server database when the rollup scripts take a long time to run (1007453)